 Why is pollination important to our planet?
-A pollinator helps plants reproduce, and therefore help sustain our ecosystem and supply our natural resources.
-At least 75% of all flowering plants on Earth need to be pollinated – that’s over 180,000 different species and over 1,200 crops!
+A pollinator helps plants reproduce, and therefore helps sustain our ecosystem and supply our natural resources.
+At least 75% of all flowering plants on Earth need pollinating – that’s over 180,000 different species and over 1,200 crops!
 Pollinators bring us one out of every three bites of food you eat.

 What Is A Pollinator?

 While some plants and flowers can do self-pollination, others need assistance to pollinate effectively.
 A pollinator is any animal that transports pollen grains from one plant to another.
 This transportation process, known as pollination, helps plants produce seeds, fruits, and other plants.
 Pollinating insects include different types of bees, butterflies, birds, bats, flies, moths, beetles, and wasps.
 Other small animals can also be pollinators.

 How Can You Help Pollinators?

 Pollinator populations are in decline, but there are easy ways you can help them in your very own garden!

 - Plant pollinator-friendly plants.
 Make sure your pollinator garden includes lots of plants that provide nectar and pollen!
 Be sure to include native plants as well.
 Native plants support native wildlife!
-A native plant is one that was here prior to the European settlement of America.
-They are already adapted to our conditions and require less maintenance, including a minimal use of pesticides!
+A native plant is one that was here before the European settlement of America.
+They are already adapted to our conditions and require less maintenance, including minimal use of pesticides!
 Want to pick up a pollinator-friendly plant?
 We always have an assortment of plants available at our Murfreesboro nursery.
-Ask the team at our local garden center and we’ll point you in the right direction!
+Ask the team at our local garden center, and we’ll point you in the right direction!

 - Plant milkweed.
 Milkweed is critical to the survival of monarch butterflies.
 It is the only plant on which a monarch caterpillar feeds.

 - Use pesticides properly.
 Don’t apply chemicals to any plant that has pollinator activity.
-When you do need to use a pesticide, apply it at night when animals aren’t as active.
+When you need to use a pesticide, apply it at night when animals aren’t as active.
 Also, consider non-chemical alternatives.
 Releasing beneficial insects into your garden is a 100% organic pest control method!

 Plants That Attract Hummingbirds